Skip to main content

 Fire Starter Test

 Strike the ferro rod 10 times against the included scraper.
 Count how many strikes produce visible sparks.
 A good budget fire starter should spark on at least 7 of 10 strikes.
 If your success rate is below 50%, sharpen the scraper edge with a fine metal file or replace the bracelet.
-The HR8 and Smithok fire starters consistently spark on 8-9 out of 10 strikes in our testing — acceptable for a bracelet-sized ferro rod.
+The HR8 and Smithok bracelet fire starters consistently spark on 8-9 out of 10 strikes in our testing — acceptable for a bracelet-sized ferro rod.

 Compass Verification